 Samples for milk culture should be taken aseptically from individual cows with clinical or subclinical mastitis.
 Udder quarters which are subclinically infected may be identified by using the somatic cell count test (17) or the California mastitis test.
 Standard milk culture is unsuitable for Bulk tank milk samples.
 For more information on BTM testing please contact the laboratory.

 Sensitivity testing is carried out using antibiotic sensitivity discs on the predominant bacteria sp. which is identified on culture.

+We recommend using the whole IBR Tank Milk test for bulk tank milk samples due to higher sensitivity.
+Test is suitable for use on pools of up to 128 animals.
+It is recommended to use the test as a monitoring tool and repeat 3-4 times yearly.
+A negative result does not indicate freedom from disease, herds with a low, less than 10%, within herd prevalence may yield a negative result.

-Other testing requests should be discussed with the laboratory before submission to clarify your testing requirements, and test availability
+Other testing requests should be discussed with the laboratory before submission to clarify your testing requirements, and test availability.
+Requests for testing large numbers of samples (e.g greater than 500) should be notified to the laboratory in advance

 Please fill in all elements of the “sample details” .
 A valid tag number is required for all animals which are tested for BVDV and MAP.
+Tag numbers may be submitted separately on a printed list or excel file where it is not feasible to write all numbers on the submission form

-By submitting this form we assume that you have read our terms and conditions available on our website at http://www.farmlab.ie/wp-content/uploads/F_402-1-FarmLab-Terms-and-conditions-Rev.3.pdf .
-Samples must be packaged in accordance with our sample packaging instructions available on our website at http://www.farmlab.ie/wp-content/uploads/F514-5-Instructions-for-packaging-and-identification-of-samples-Rev.1.pdf .
+By submitting this form we assume that you have read our terms and conditions available on our website at.
+Samples must be packaged in accordance with our sample packaging instructions available on our website .

 Please indicate by circling “Y” if you wish sample results to be transferred to either the ICBF or VetImpress databases